TrueWinter/blog/_posts/2020-08-17-how-and-why-i-created-my-own-comments-system.md

 I used Bootstrap when designing, so if you aren’t using Bootstrap, you will need to add the spinner and CSS in manually.

+And now to add the comments and replies to the page.

 ```jsx
     var commentsAPI = 'API_URL_HERE';
     var commentsArray = [];